-- 9. Provide the rationale for the proposed changes: - 1.
+- 9. Provide the rationale for the proposed changes. - 1.
 Admission criteria will now note that one or more years of post-degree work experience is strongly recommended for those without an undergraduate (or higher) business degree.

 Rationale: In its first three years of operation, the MMKG program has found that students with the specific combination of no work experience AND a non-business undergraduate degree often struggle to succeed in the classroom and program.
-This proposed change will signal to potential applicants that significant exposure to business or organizational fundamentals, through the classroom and/or work experience, is critical for student success.
+This proposed change will signal to potential applicants that exposure to business or organizational fundamentals, through the classroom and/or work experience, is critical for student success.

-Potential applicants with this specific background will be encouraged to instead apply to the Schulich Master of Management program, which is designed for graduates from non-business undergraduate programs and students with little or no work experience.
-Potential applicants with this specific background who decide nonetheless to apply to the MMKG program will be processed by Recruiting & Admissions as non-standard applicants, de-prioritizing them relative to standard applicants that have one or both of two years post-degree work experience and an undergraduate or higher business degree.
+Potential applicants with no work experience AND a non-business undergraduate degree will be encouraged to instead apply to the Schulich Master of Management program, which is designed for graduates from nonbusiness undergraduate programs and students with little to no work experience.
+Potential applicants with this specific background who decide nonetheless to apply to the MMKG program will be processed by Recruiting & Admissions as non-standard applicants, de-prioritizing them relative to standard applicants that have one or more years post-degree work experience and/or an undergraduate or higher business degree.